- HDR Tutorial

 How to Make an Online Photo Album

-Which package should you get?
-I suggest the SmugMug Pro package, because it will enable you to sell your work at 85% markup.
+What package to get?
+I recommend the Business plan (that’s what I use, click here to save $60!).
+It will enable you to sell your work at 85% markup.
 Besides just prints, you can also sell digital downloads.
 I think it’s the cheapest way to turn your hobby into something that might make a bit of cash!
 Anyway, more on that later…

 As with everything, nothing is perfect.
 The strong points outweigh the weak ones for me.
 I outline the negative points down towards the bottom.
 Many of these may be important to you, but they are not to me.
 As you know, social networking and a pretty portfolio are very important to me, so I think we have a good balance of both with SmugMug.
 Your opinion may differ – but I went through a long decision-making process for this.